ZetaBank/zeta_edu_jnu/docs/source/lecture_courses/course_1/4.slam_navigation/mission/mission2.rst

 Get coordinate information, Send to desired coordinate
 --------------------------------

-Before the mission, I will explain how to get the coordinates and how to move to the specified coordinates.
+Before the mission, we will explain how to get the coordinates and how to move to the specified coordinates.

 Get Coordinate Information
  - Run the goal_position example on Jupyter Hub.